Shape optimization for interface identification in nonlocal models: Problem formulation

-Finally, let us suppose we are given certain measurements $\bar{u}\colon \Omega \to \R$ on the domain $\Omega$, which we assume to follow the perturbed nonlocal model \eqref{weakform} with the interface-dependent kernel $\g_\shape$ and the forcing term $f_\shape$ defined in \eqref{def:shape_special_mixed_kernel} and \eqref{def:shape_rhs}, respectively.
+For square integrable kernels one can show under appropriate assumptions on the kernel the equivalence between $V(\OuO)$ and $L^2(\OuO)$ and, respectively, the equivalence of $V_c(\OuO)$ and $L_c^2(\OuO)$, see related results in \cite{wellposedness, FelsingerKassmannVoigtDirichlet, Vollmann_diss}.
+Moreover, the well-posedness of problem \eqref{weakform} for symmetric (square integrable) kernels is proven in \cite{wellposedness} and in \cite{FelsingerKassmannVoigtDirichlet} the well-posedness for some nonsymmetric cases is also covered (again under certain conditions on the kernel and the forcing term $f$).
+For the singular symmetric kernels the well-posedness of problem \eqref{weakform}, the equivalence between $V(\OuO)$ and the fractional Sobolev space $H^s(\OuO)$ and between $V_c(\OuO)$ and $H_c^s(\OuO)$ is shown in \cite{wellposedness}.\\ Finally, let us suppose we are given certain measurements $\bar{u}\colon \Omega \to \R$ on the domain $\Omega$, which we assume to follow the nonlocal model \eqref{weakform} with the interface--dependent kernel $\g_\shape$ and the forcing term $f_\shape$ defined in \eqref{def:shape_special_mixed_kernel} and \eqref{def:shape_rhs}, respectively.
+In oder to formulate the shape derivative in Chapter \ref{sec:nonlocal_shape_opt} we need $\bar{u} \in H^1(\Omega)$.
 Then, given the data $\bar{u}$ we aim at identifying the interface $\shape$ for which the corresponding nonlocal solution $u(\shape)$ is the ``best approximation'' to these measurements.
 Mathematically spoken, we formulate an optimal control problem with a tracking-type objective functional where the interface $\shape$, modeled as a shape, represents the control variable.
-We now assume $\Omega := (0,1)^2$ and $\bar{u} \in L^2(\Omega)$ and introduce the following nonlocally constrained shape optimization problem \begin{framed}
+We now assume $\Omega := (0,1)^2$ and introduce the following nonlocally constrained shape optimization problem \begin{framed}

 \end{framed} The objective functional is given by

 The first term $j(u,\shape)$ is a standard $L^2$ tracking-type functional ``projecting'' the data on the set of reachable solutions, whereas the second term $j_{reg}(\shape)$ is known as the perimeter regularization, which is commonly used in the related literature to overcome possible ill-posedness of optimization problems \cite{perimeter_regular}.